zhullyb/monyhar/monyhar/extensions/docs/security_faq.md

 ### Is adding a malicious extension to a user's profile considered a security bug?

-Chromium
+Monyhar
 [does not consider physically-local attacks to be security bugs][physically-local-attacks].
 This includes attacks like loading extensions on a user's machine.
-As such, attacks like loading extensions physically through loading an unpacked extension in the chrome://extensions page, via malicious software that executes outside of the Chromium browser, or updating enterprise policies to load extensions are all not within Chromium's threat model.
+As such, attacks like loading extensions physically through loading an unpacked extension in the chrome://extensions page, via malicious software that executes outside of the Monyhar browser, or updating enterprise policies to load extensions are all not within Monyhar's threat model.

 Adding a malicious extension to the user's profile is only a security bug if you find a way to add the extension without direct access to the user's profile and